 The 3rd December is the International Day of Persons with Disabilities as well as the anniversary of the Mine Ban Treaty and Convention on Cluster Munitions first being signed.

 As well as raising awareness and funds for HI’s demining, rehabilitation and risk education work, the Forgotten 10 Challenge has seen Soroptimists campaigning to protect civilians affected by conflict.
-Calling on the UK to fund more mine risk education work in Syria and urging banks to stop investing in companies funding cluster bombs have been just some of the issues we have campaigned together on.
+Calling on the UK to fund more mine risk education work and urging banks to stop investing in companies funding cluster bombs have been just some of the issues we have campaigned together on.

 STOP Bombing Civilians